The Canadian trucking industry is one of the most closely supervised sectors in the country, with regulations established to keep its highways safe.

 - Accommodating an important temporary surge in motor carriers’ transportation of goods or passengers.

-Motor carriers and oil service vehicles should submit pertinent documents and information to the provincial director, who will respond within 30 days and issue the permit once the request for approval is granted.
+Motor carriers should submit pertinent documents and information to the provincial director, who will respond within 30 days and issue the permit once the request for approval is granted.

 FAQs on Canada HOS Rules